 Whether you call them medical electives, clinical rotations or clerkships, we ensure that medical students have a safe, structured and supervised healthcare internship abroad to learn under supervision of qualified healthcare professionals in the hospitals we partner with.
 Its an opportunity to gain practical experience either as a requirement for the medical degree or to enhance essential skills as a medic in training.

-Student rotations and ward work are organized in a manner that most benefits the student, both in attaining practical experience and integrating knowledge and also in an approach that serves to benefit patient care and help the student to progress in his/her field.
+The clinical rotations and ward work are organized in a manner that most benefits the student both in attaining practical experience and integrating knowledge in an approach that serves to benefit patient care and help the student to progress in his/her field.
 Healthcare delivery in developing countries is greately under resourced thus chances are you will find the conditions very different from what you are used to, thus providing an opportunity that really tests your critical thinking, abilities and your emotions.

-Students are directed by the supervising doctors and other mentors to enable them to draw an understanding of diverse aspects relating to the care of the patient e.g.
+Students are directed by the supervising doctors and other mentors to enable them draw an understanding of diverse aspects relating to the care of the patients e.g.

 · Relevant history taking in various body systems

 · Arriving at pertinent diagnoses and appropriate treatment measures

 · Various procedures in the clinical medicine and pediatric rotations may be viewed or carried out, under supervision and may include: administration of various types of injections, lumbar punctures, insertion of intravenous cannulae, nasogastric intubation, lymph node biopsies e.t.c